FSXAC/FSXAC.github.io/documents/ASTR200/asn1.md

 \end{aligned}
 $$

 Mars is a superior planet.
-So we are solving for the “outer” sideral period.
+So we are solving for the “outer” sidereal period.
 Identical procedure:

 $$
 \begin{aligned}